History of state education in Queensland: Early Queensland

-In 1869 the Board provided provisional schools.
+In 1869 the board provided provisional schools.
 These represented one of the earliest efforts to tackle a perennial problem of Queensland education - how to provide basic education to a scattered population with a limited education budget.
 Because they could be opened with as few as 15 children (reduced later to 12), provisional schools were a means of providing education in areas where the expense of a full state school was unjustified, or where the local people were unable to raise the necessary contributions towards a state school.
 The local people were responsible for providing a suitable building, and provisional school buildings were often of a very low standard.
 Moreover, teachers' salaries were low, and their standards of training correspondingly poor.
 As their name implies, provisional schools were intended as a temporary expedient which would eventually be replaced by standard state schools.
 Sometimes, when a locality prospered into a large, stable settlement, this happened; often, however, the provisional school withered away as population shifted, the gold played out or the railway moved further west.

 Another significant advance came in 1870 when the payment of fees to National schools was abolished.
 There seems to have been little regularity in the amount or collection of fees which could be as high as one shilling per week per child.
 Although fees certainly augmented the meagre salaries of some teachers, their collection seems to have resulted in irregular attendance by the students.

 By the 1870s, Queensland was experiencing a wave of prosperity brought on by gold rushes and the start of the mineral boom.
-Queensland was invigorated with a sense of democracy and national purpose, leading to the State Education Act of 1875 which provided the following initiatives:
+Queensland was invigorated with a sense of democracy and national purpose, leading to the State Education Act 1875 which provided the following initiatives: